eSolutionsTech/kubelake-bdw-2024/docs/exercises/3-Visualisation/workshop.md

 After performing the aggregation:
 Click on Bar Chart, Line Chart, or Pie Chart options on the Zeppelin result window.

-Let's visualise stock Price over Time (as a bar chart)
+Let's visualize stock Price over Time (as a bar chart)

 ```